 - Each greenhouse measures 8-feet high and 8-feet wide and is made with aluminum framing and clear crystal polycarbonate built to withstand snow and wind.

 - Restaurants are responsible for heat, electricity, furnishing and outfitting the greenhouses.

-- Capacity will be from four to ten people pending restrictions and in accordance with public health and safety guidelines.
+- Capacity will be from two to ten people pending restrictions and in accordance with public health and safety guidelines.